 Ditching the 24-Hour Rule

-As you have seen, not all memory foam mattresses nor pillows have a 24-hour wait rule.
+Not all memory foam mattresses nor pillows have a 24-hour wait rule.
 Some manufacturers recommend using it right away.
 Using your mattress right away is a good idea because consistent movements and body heat loosens the foam and causes it to expand quicker.

 The only downfall to sleeping on some brands of mattresses or pillows before 24 hours is that they won’t feel their best because they haven’t fully expanded yet.
 Laying on them before they have fully expanded won’t stop the expansion process, it will only help it along.